Pitch must-haves before sending to investors

 What key elements should you include in a pitch deck?

-So, what should a pitch deck include if you’re going to nail the meeting with the investors?
+What should a pitch deck include if you’re going to nail the meeting with the investors?
 When it comes to finding the right pitch template, scouring the internet can be time consuming, and knowing what template covers all the right information can blow your mind.
-So, what to include in a business pitch so that it covers all the necessary points but isn’t overcomplicated?
+Therefore, what to include in a business pitch so that it covers all the necessary points but isn’t overcomplicated?

 01 The Problem